 A permit issued pursuant to this chapter shall expire one year after it is issued by the division and shall be renewable upon acceptance by the division of a new application.
 A permit may only be issued or renewed after the appropriate fee has been paid.
-Application must be accompanied by the fee established in the permit and fee schedule, as set by the division.
+Application must be accompanied by the fee established in the permit and fee schedule.

-8.03.030 Types of commercial establishments and exemptions
+8.03.030 Types of commercial establishments and exemptions.